ZeroVocabulary/vcluster-setup/README.md

 # vcluster-setup
-Setup vclusters from an existing cluster, and makes a kubeconfig file for access.
-Kubernetes api will be accessible via nodeport, which means the node IP must be a static/reserved IP.
+Setup vclusters from an existing cluster, and make a kubeconfig file for access.
+The Kubernetes api will be accessible via nodeport, which means the node IP must be a static/reserved IP (otherwise it may randomly change and invalidate the config).

 ```
 vcluster-setup <vcluster name>